voltexde/GoMint/README.md

 GoMint is a Minecraft PocketEdition server implementation that is still work in progress.
 The goal is to provide a full, modifiable server with plugin support for Java.

-The project itself is divided into two modules: gomint-api and gomint-server.
-The latter one contains the server-side implementation and is not to be used by other software directly whereas gomint-api will offer a clean and easy-to-use API for creating custom plugins once GoMint sees its first release.
-Currently the API does not yet exist as the implementation is still under such rapid development that we are not yet able to settle on a fixed API layout.
+The project is divided into four modules:

+##### gomint-api
+The API for plugin developers.
+This is currently not stable and will not be developed in this stage of the project.
+It will be finalized once all core components inside the server work.

+##### gomint-server
+This is the implementation of the server.
+Fiddling with this is not supported but we will help you if we can.
+This part of the project is developing the fastest.
+If you want to contribute to the software watch this module the most.

+##### gomint-helper
+Holds generator helpers for all type of things.
+Currently this only holds a class generator for Blocks.

+##### gomint-testplugin
+A plugin to test and see the API design.

 ## Contact & Social
 [![Join the Discord](http://puu.sh/v9UB9/944431c790.png)](https://discord.gg/5v24b)
 [![Twitter](http://puu.sh/v9V9H/ad70c8acf7.png)](https://twitter.com/GomintPe)

+## Todo
+* Implement all Tile Entity types
+* Implement all block interfaces for the API
+* Implement basic events for Movement and join / leave
+* Add more adventure settings and gamemodes

 ## Testing

 As the project is still work in progress the only way to launch the application currently is to set up your respective IDE and provide a working directory that contains a regular Minecraft PC Anvil World.
-Afterwards you may join the server using your version of MCPE.
+Afterwards you may join the server using your version of MC:PE.

 ## License